NHL outdoor games: Rule differences

-The 2008 NHL Winter Classic was the first game to use "hard whistle" stoppages during the third period and overtime, and to have the teams defend the same goal during the shootout.
+The 2008 Winter Classic was the first game to use "hard whistle" stoppages during the third period and overtime, and to have the teams defend the same goal during the shootout.

-The 2011 NHL Winter Classic was delayed from its original 1:00 p.m. start time to 8:00 p.m. due to warm temperatures and rain in the forecast.
-The start time of the 2012 NHL Winter Classic was also delayed two hours due to the sun hitting the ice.
+The 2011 Winter Classic was delayed from its original 1:00 p.m. start time to 8:00 p.m. due to warm temperatures and rain in the forecast.
+The start time of the 2012 Winter Classic was also delayed two hours due to the sun hitting the ice.
 Sunlight also adversely affected the ice conditions of the first game of the NHL Outdoors at Lake Tahoe, causing the start of the second period to be delayed for several hours.
 The start time of the second Lake Tahoe game was also delayed because of the conditions.